vvv-school/assignment_collatz-conjecture/README.md

 ## Client Side
 The Client is required to:
 - Talk to the Server according to this [**protocol**](#protocol).
-The Client requests the Server to obtain a **natural n and a threshold t** to then give back the **test outcome**.
+The Client requests the Server to obtain a **natural N and a threshold T** to then give back the **test outcome**.
-- **Verify the pair (n,t)**.
-The test terminates successfully if, at any step, the trajectory of n becomes lower than or equal to t.
-Conversely, the test will not terminate; therefore, the Server is responsible for constantly monitoring the current state of pending requests.
+- **Verify the pair (N,T)**.
+The test terminates successfully if, at any step, the trajectory of N becomes lower than or equal to T. Conversely, the test will not terminate; therefore, the Server is responsible for constantly monitoring the current state of pending requests.